Alihanan/KalibrovFactions/README.md

 # Mechanics
 - Caravan(Convoy) transporting resouces with path finding from NPCDestinations(A* adaptation)
-- Physical money based economy = balance is calculated by inventory amount of gold
+- Physical money based economy = balance is calculated by amount of gold in inventory
 - Debuf based profession system = forced labour division

 # External plugins